Projects per year

 Biography

-Dr Aislinn Lalor is an Occupational Therapist and Early Career Researcher, Lecturer and Research Fellow at Monash University, Melbourne, Australia.
+Dr Aislinn Lalor is an Occupational Therapist and Early Career Researcher, Senior Lecturer and Senior Research Fellow at Monash University, Melbourne, Australia.

 Dr Aislinn Lalor's occupational therapy background has included teaching at Monash University since 2009, and clinical work in acute aged mental health and community health positions prior to undertaking her PhD regarding sleep quality of older adults in 2013.
 Her teaching has included opportunities to develop and deliver curriculum at Princess Nora Bint Abdul Rahman University, Riyadh, Saudi Arabia, and development and delivery of a collaborative interprofessional international health immersion program in Vietnam and Cambodia.
 Aislinn is currently also a part-time Research Fellow with the Rehabilitation, Ageing, and Independent Living (RAIL) Research Centre at Monash University in conjunction with the National Centre for Healthy Ageing.